itsmouhy/AssafaBanking/README.md

 - Integration Jenkins with Docker for CI/CD workflows.
 - Configuration of Jenkins to build Docker images and push them to Dockerhub
+- Deploy to Kubernetes

 ## Prerequisites

-- Jenkins installed and running
+- Jenkins and Minikube installed and running
 - Docker installed on the Jenkins server or Jenkins agent
 - Admin access to Jenkins server or agent